thomasnyderp/vercel-proxy-openai/README.md

 OpenAI API url: https://api.openai.com/v1

-the proxy API url: https://xxxx.vercel.app/v1 ,
+and your proxy API url will be: https://xxxx.vercel.app/v1 ,

 if you assign your domain.
 It will be: https://you-domain/v1